LittleKidogo/software-apprentice-syllabus/systems_software_engineer/README.md

 1. Complete the issues assigned to you by your mentors and product owners
 2. Complete a weekly review with recorded minutes
 3. Work together to help each other review their work.
-4. Complete atleast one of the tasks assigned to you as a pair
+4. Complete at least one of the tasks assigned to you as a pair

 ## WEEK 7

 ### Topics to cover
 1. How to use agile methodologies when working
-2. Introduction to Agile and other Working styles
+2. Introduction to Agile and other working styles
 3. Working as a team

 ### Reading Material